skynettoday/skynet-today/_posts/posts/2017-10-11-openai-dota-ii.md

 The most the broader AI community ever got was [a longer blog post](https://blog.openai.com/more-on-dota-2/).
-This blog post did contain some important information: a clarification that the bot was primarily trained via [competetive self-play](https://blog.openai.com/competitive-self-play/), a timeline of the model's skill, as well as some discussion of the limitations of the agent (that the bot had to be explicitly taught certain necessary strategies, and that it was weak against certain uncommon tactics).
+This blog post did contain some important information: a clarification that the bot was primarily trained via [competetive self-play](https://blog.openai.com/competitive-self-play/), a timeline of the model's skill, and some discussion of the limitations of the agent (that the bot had to be explicitly taught certain necessary strategies, and that it was weak against certain uncommon tactics).

-However, even this post fell short of the discussion of methodology one would normally expect from a paper, instead focusing mostly on perceived shortcomings and the (still quite interesting!) challenges of getting DotA to run in an environment suitable for repeated self-play.
+However, even this post fell short of the discussion of methodology one would normally expect from a paper.
+It instead focused mostly on perceived shortcomings and the (still quite interesting!) challenges of getting DotA to run in an environment suitable for repeated self-play.

-A paper with significant findings in the area of real-time strategy or online battle area games would be groundbreaking.
+A paper with significant results in the area of real-time strategy or popular online multiplayer games would be groundbreaking.
 Thus far, successful self-learning agents in such games have proven elusive.
-The comparative freedom that players have in games like Starcraft and DotA compared to ones like Chess and Go makes the former much more difficult to "solve" with conventional machine learning and game AI.
+The freedom that players have in games like Starcraft and DotA compared to ones like Chess and Go makes the former much more difficult to "solve" with conventional machine learning and game AI.
 So it is a significant letdown that OpenAI did not choose to publish